 Sometimes meaning is compositional–the meaning of a whole sentence can be gleaned from the meaning of each individual word and the syntactic relationships between words.
 When lawyers talk about the literal meaning of a sentence in a statute or other legal text, they are frequently referring to the compositional meaning.

 But not all meaning is compositional.
 This is clear in the case of idioms.
 If I say, “Congress kicked the can down the road,” I am not saying anything about a can that was kicked further along some highway or byway.
 The meaning of my utterance was not compositional!
-Likewise, the meaning of any sentence that includes implicit content is not compositional–because the implict content cannot be gleaned from the words along.
+Likewise, the meaning of any sentence that includes implicit content is not compositional–because the implicit content cannot be gleaned from the words alone.

 Conclusion